 A herniated disk, also known as a “slipped,” “torn,” or “ruptured” disk, often results when we attempt to lift something.
 Please note that although the pain and discomfort can seem unbearable, a herniated disk is actually one of the most common conditions affecting your neck, back, arms, and legs.
 Aside from age, a herniated disk may occur due to: smoking, excessive body weight, sudden pressure, repetitive strenuous activities, and improper lifting.

 Research suggests that herniated disk pain in the lower back affects 80% of the population.
 This condition, lumbar disc herniation, is 15 times more likely to occur than a cervical or thoracic disk herniation.
-When you visit The Spine Center, our team of medical professionals possess the skill and experience necessary to diagnose and treat herniated disc neck and back pain.
+When you visit West Michigan Spine Center, our team of medical professionals possess the skill and experience necessary to diagnose and treat herniated disc, neck, and back pain.

 Causes and Symptoms of Herniated Disk